Boubou or Bazin: What's the Difference and Which Should You Choose?

 Material Differences: Fabric, Weight, and Texture

-Body Shape and Comfort: Wearing Your Style
+Morphology and Comfort: Wearing Your Style

 Thermal comfort: the glazed linen boubou remains ideal for hot climates, while the much heavier bazin can feel oppressive in summer but will create a superb graphic structure in photos.